Field photos courtesy of Tim Patterson

 The lakebed strata, which are at most a couple of millimetres thick per year, provide a treasure trove of information about airborne substances in the local area and further afield.
 For example, fly ash is abundant in the wake of World War II — in part, says Patterson, from steel plant smokestacks in nearby Hamilton.

 A novel photography technique that Patterson and his students have developed allows them to zoom in on these annual layers, which they can associate with specific calendar years.
-They can do other types of high-resolution analysis as well and only need to rely on an off-campus labs for the plutonium and fly ash testing, which is being done in the U.K. for all of the golden spike candidates.
+They can do other types of high-resolution analysis as well and only need to rely on an off-campus labs for the plutonium and fly ash testing, which was done for consistency at the same labs in the U.K. for all of the golden spike candidates.

-Back in Ottawa, the Canadian Museum of Nature is preparing to archive the Crawford Lake freeze cores in its cryo storage facility.
-Regardless of whether they are evidence of the official start of the Anthropocene, they will help tell the story of Earth’s past — and future.
+Back in Ottawa, the Canadian Museum of Nature is preparing to archive the Crawford Lake freeze cores in its cryo storage facility, they will help tell the story of Earth’s past — and future.

 More Stories